yousefhanbali/aswe.project/README.md

-# aswe.project
+# Jobs API
-Advanced Software Engineering Project
+This project was made for the fullfilment for An-Najah National University Advanced Software Engineering Course.